inferiorhumanorgans/weathering/STORY.md

   * I should be able to integate the CI system with all of the other tools I use via common conventions like webhooks

   * I should be able to validate and test my build scripts with ease.

+* As an outsider

+  * I should be able to implement the CI system protocols by reading the documentation and specifications.

 * As a human being